Alumnae Profiles: Eniola Mafe

 There is more room at the table for those interested in effecting global change according to the young executive.
 "More than ever, the world needs us as practitioners and decision makers in this field of work.”
 I am so glad to be part of a wonderful sisterhood of women who try to go the distance and break glass ceilings in different spheres and sectors."

 The London, England native earned the notable "99 under 33" distinction for her leadership in elevating and empowering women globally; and for “bringing people together in creative ways to address a pressing international issue or enhance the foreign policy community.”

-As the Africa program manager at Vital Voices Global Partnership, a Washington, D.C.-based international non-profit that works with women leaders to advance women's human rights, political participation, and economic empowerment, Mafe’s specific focus is on organizational development, entrepreneurship, and economic development in sub-Saharan Africa.
+Prior to joining the NDPIF, Mafe served as the Africa program manager at Vital Voices Global Partnership, a Washington, D.C.-based international non-profit that works with women leaders to advance women's human rights, political participation, and economic empowerment.
+Mafe’s specific focus was on organizational development, entrepreneurship and economic development in sub-Saharan Africa.

-Prior to joining Vital Voices, Mafe worked with Women's World Banking Ghana (WWBG), where she developed social impact methodology to quantify the social and community impact of the microfinance institutions on its clients, investors, and wider community.
-Mafe began her career as an Equity Finance Analyst for Merrill Lynch.
+Prior to joining Vital Voices, Mafe worked with Women's World Banking Ghana where she developed social impact methodology to quantify the social and community impact of the microfinance institutions on its clients, investors, and wider community.
+She began her career as an equity finance analyst for Merrill Lynch.

 Mafe is a frequent speaker and guest lecturer on the topic of women's entrepreneurship development in Africa.
 She holds a M.A. from Georgetown University School of Foreign Service, specializing in international business and development, and a B.A in international studies from Spelman.

 While at Spelman, Mafe was an active leader on campus.
 She served as the Spelman Student Government Association's secretary of academic affairs, and founder and president of PLUS (Professional Ladies Understanding Success), an organization dedicated to the leadership and professional development of all Spelman women.